-Welcome to my world of Cards and Zen, delivered from Denmark with a Transylvanian touch.
+Welcome to my world of visual language, cards, Zen, art, and analog photography delivered from Denmark with a Transylvanian touch.

 I’m interested in language and its oracular power as expressed through words and visual imagery.
 Oracles give us access to the present, which most people don’t live.
 Oracles give us access to spontaneous knowledge.